Program Dates: Anticipated August 4th – August 16th 2021.

 To apply for this Global Service Program, please submit the Online Application by:

 For more information, please email the Office of Service-Learning.
-To schedule an appointment, visit MUConnect on Blackboard, go to your “My Success Network”, type in “Service-Learning”, and click on the link to make an appointment with Yvonne Binfield.
+To schedule an appointment, visit MUConnect on Canvas, go to your “My Success Network”, type in “Service-Learning”, and click on the link to make an appointment with Yvonne Binfield.
 You can also complete our Interest Form